lukasoppermann/veare-pre-next/storage/app/articles/-working-with-less-minimize-your-work-space-and-hardware.md

 Some of the changes I was constantly adapting to were the different tablets.
 While the big wacom lies in front of you and is used by moving your whole arm, like you would when drawing on a tablet, the bamboo is on my right side (instead of a mouse) and is used my only slightly moving my fingers.
 My hand mostly rests on the table.

 Also changing from a two monitor to a one monitor setup meant I had to constantly change the Adobe tool palette.
-While you can save different setups, you branin still needs to adapt and you may loose the benefit of muscle memory, as in, when your brain thinks color palette, your arm "knows" where to move to.
+While you can save different setups, you brain still needs to adapt and you may loose the benefit of muscle memory, as in, when your brain thinks color palette, your arm "knows" where to move to.

-In essence, minimizing my setup to one I can use wherever I work allows me to immediately start being productive and gaining the benefit of muscle memory for common tasks.
+In essence, minimising my setup to one I can use wherever I work allows me to immediately start being productive and gaining the benefit of muscle memory for common tasks.

 ## the changes

 If you are interested, I made quite a bit of changes, first I sold my cinema display and my big wacom tablet as well as my keyboard.

-I started cleaning up my notebooks hard drive and moving ally design work to Google drive, so I would not need a hard drive for backups.
+I started cleaning up my notebooks hard drive and moving all design work to Google drive, so I would not need a hard drive for backups.
 Any code is stored on GitHub, pictures on Google photos and I use Spotify as my music library.
 Really if my Mac would die, I would not actually loose much.

-After my amplifier died, I also discarded my boxes, now I only lissen to music via (very good) headphones or the mediocre Mac speakers.
+After my amplifier died, I also discarded my boxes, now I only listen to music via (very good) headphones or the mediocre Mac speakers.

 Basically the only hardware I have twice is the power cord, because I need one in my back least I forget to take it when I leave the house.